doc4d/4d-web-studio/docs/configuration.md

 ## Enabling access to 4D Web Studio

-4D Web Studio runs on the [WebAdmin web server](https://developer.4d.com/docs/en/Admin/webAdmin.html) and displays data handled by the [4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html).
+4D Web Studio is served by the [WebAdmin web server](https://developer.4d.com/docs/en/Admin/webAdmin.html) and displays data handled by the [4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html).
 By default, access to the studio is not granted.

 To enable access to the studio, the **Enable access to the web studio** option must be activated in two places:
 * in the Web Administration settings